Switch (Will Smith song)

 "Switch" is a song by American actor and rapper Will Smith.
 It was released on February 14, 2005, as the first single from his fourth studio album, Lost and Found (2005), via Interscope Records.
 Smith co-wrote the song with Kwame "K1 Mil", who also produced the track, and Lennie Bennett.
 Upon its release, "Switch" topped the Australian Singles Chart, peaked at number seven on the US Billboard Hot 100, and became a top-10 hit in several other countries.

+Critical reception

+"Switch" received mostly positive reviews, with critics identifying the song as a bright spot on Lost and Found.
+Gazette and Herald writer Alex Lawless called it a "proper party track" that combines pop rap and reggae.
+IGN writer Todd Gilchrist praised the song's "uptempo throwdown" as returning some of Smith's "former glory" and being one of the better hip-hop singles of the time.
+Asheville Citizen-Times writer Edna Gundersen described the song as a "funk-lite dance track" that plays to Smith's strengths as a family-friendly pop rapper, similar to Pittsburgh Post-Gazette writer Scott Mervis calling it a "clickety-clack dance single."